 GO College students are given the opportunity to visit local and regional colleges and universities.

-Tutoring—Tutoring is provided Monday-Friday to all students at Strong Vincent High School.
-Tutors are current Gannon University students who specialize in a variety of areas.College and Financial Aid Assistance—GO College students are provided assistance with filling out college applications, crafting scholarship essays, registering for and taking both the ACT and SAT, completing the FAFSA, etc.
+Tutoring is available to ALL students at Erie High School and provided Monday through Friday in Room 202.
+Tutors are current Gannon University students who specialize in multiple subjects.College Applications and Financial Aid AssistanceGO College students are provided assistance with filling out college applications, crafting scholarship essays, registering for and taking both the ACT and SAT, completing the FAFSA, etc.

-Summer Camps—Each July GO College offers a free two-week incoming freshman camp and a three-day incoming senior camp both hosted at Gannon University.Freshman CampThe two-week intensive program held July 14-24 is designed to give students a jump start on their freshman year and help them become familiar with high school.
-Students will participate in workshops and activities Monday through Friday from 9:00 a.m. to 2:00 p.m.
-Activities include field trips to area sites like the Tom Ridge Environmental Center and guest lectures by Gannon faculty.
-GO College will cover program expenses, including supplies, meals and transportation to and from activities.
-Transportation to and from Gannon is the responsibility of the parent/guardian.
+Each July GO College offers a free two-week incoming freshman camp and a three-day incoming senior camp both hosted at Gannon University.Freshman CampThe two-week intensive program typically held July 14-24 is designed to give students a jump start on their freshman year and help them become familiar with high school.
+Students participate in workshops and activities Monday through Friday from 9:00 a.m. to 2:00 p.m.
+Activities include field trips to area sites like the Tom Ridge Environmental Center and guest lectures by Gannon University faculty.
+GO College covers all program expenses, including supplies, meals, and transportation to and from activities.
+Transportation to and from Gannon University is the responsibility of the parent/guardian.